Fractional Leadership vs. Consulting: What’s the Difference?

 Consulting makes sense when you:

-In these scenarios, Shane’s consulting engagements provide clarity and strategic alignment that leaders can immediately put into action.
+In these scenarios, Shane’s leadership consulting engagements bring clarity, structure, and strategic alignment that leaders can immediately apply.

 When to Choose Fractional Leadership